-For the foregoing reasons, defendant's motion for summary judgment [ECF No. 43] is of disability discrimination, retaliation, and hostile environment under the ADAAA and the damages.
+For the foregoing reasons, defendant's motion for summary judgment [ECF No. 43] is GRANTED in part and DENIED in part.
+Summary judgment is granted as to plaintiff's claims of disability discrimination, retaliation, and hostile environment under the ADAAA and the CFEPA, and as to plaintiff's common law claim for constructive discharge and punitive damages.
 All other claims remain.